Fraud, and why it matters

 It has been observed that fraudulent claims about origins, and fraudulent claims of initiation, are often accompanied by abusive behaviour.
 I don’t think an implausible origin story should automatically be seen as a sign of potential abuse, unless it is accompanied by other warning signs of abusive behaviour.

 It is advisable to seek external confirmation that someone’s story (either about their initiation, or about the origins of their tradition) is true.
-Get a vouch from other Wiccans.
+You should also attempt to get a vouch from other Wiccans.

 In a previous article, I mentioned that the Frosts were never part of Gardnerian or Alexandrian Wicca.
 Indeed, they never claimed to be.
 However, Gavin Frost did claim to have invented the word Wicca before Gardner did, and the Frosts claimed to be running “the oldest Wiccan school in the universe” (if you don’t believe me, look at their blog, it is right there in the header).